mit-han-lab/6s965-fall2022/notes/lecture-10-armdave.md

 - Step 3: Choose different subnetworks in the augmmented model for auxillary loss

-For a tiny NN, NetAug improves both training and val accuracy
+Results:

-For large NN, NetAug improves training but hurts val accuracy
+- For tiny NNs, NetAug improves both training and val accuracy

-For the right task, NetAug can outpeform KD
+- For large NNs, NetAug improves training but hurts val accuracy

-NetAug is **orthogonal** to KD
+NetAug is **orthogonal** to KD.
+For the right task, NetAug can outperform KD.